Asgaros/asgaros-forum/readme.txt

 Requires at least: 4.7
 Tested up to: 4.9
 Requires PHP: 5.2
-Stable tag: 1.8.3
+Stable tag: 1.8.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Asgaros Forum is the best forum solution for WordPress!
-It comes with dozens of features in a beautiful design and stays slight, simple and fast.
+It comes with dozens of features in a beautiful design and stays simple and fast.

 == Description ==
-Asgaros Forum is the perfect WordPress plugin for you if you want to extend your website with a lightweight discussion board.
-It is easy to set up and manage, integrates perfectly with WordPress and comes with a small amount of features which makes it fast and simple.
+Asgaros Forum is the perfect WordPress plugin for you if you want to extend your website with a lightweight and feature-rich discussion board.
+It is easy to set up, super fast and integrates perfectly into WordPress.

 = Installation =
 Create a new page for your forum to display on and add the shortcode [forum] to this page.
 Add this page to your menu so you can access the forum.
 Thats all!